Berkeley, Missouri: Economy

 Boeing Integrated Defense Systems is headquartered in Berkeley.
 Prior to its merger with Boeing, McDonnell Douglas was headquartered in the same complex in Berkeley.
 Boeing chose to locate the defense systems offices in the St. Louis area because of the metropolitan area's central location in the United States, the role of the space and aircraft programs of the former McDonnell Douglas location, and bipartisan support from area politicians.
 At the site, Boeing maintains the James S. McDonnell Prologue Room, containing a museum exhibition of Boeing memorabilia.
-Boeing moved its defense unit to Arlington, Virginia in 2017.
+Boeing moved its defense unit to Arlington County, Virginia in 2017.

 Education

-Berkeley is within the Ferguson-Florissant School District.
+The majority of Berkeley is within the Ferguson-Florissant School District.
 Airport Elementary School and Holman Elementary School serve separate sections of Berkeley and are within the city.
 Elementary schools outside of Berkeley serving sections of the city include Johnson-Wabash in Ferguson and Walnut Grove in Calverton Park.

 Berkeley Middle School is located in Berkeley.
 McCluer South-Berkeley High School is in Ferguson.

 The Berkeley School District opened in 1937 after a dispute over where a school for black people should be located, with the black residents of southern Kinloch and the white residents of northern Kinloch opposing each other.
 The newly formed school district, mostly white, took over Kinloch High School, which had opened during that year; previously a part of the Kinloch School District, the high school was renamed Berkeley High School.
 The high school, located in what is now Berkeley, was exclusively for white students.
 At a later point a new Berkeley High School campus opened in a new location, and the former Berkeley High School became Berkeley Middle School.
 On June 7, 1975, a U.S. district court ordered the Ferguson-Florissant School District to annex the Berkeley School District and the Kinloch School District; therefore the Ferguson-Florissant district began to serve Berkeley.
 In December 2003 the former Berkeley High School closed due to expansion of Lambert-St. Louis Airport.
 In January 2004 McCluer South-Berkeley High School opened.

+A small portion of Berkeley is in the Hazelwood School District.